 A number of metabolic abnormalities, including dyslipidemia and insulin resistance, have been associated with PI use.
-The currently available PIs differ in their propensity to cause these metabolic complications, which also depends on the dose of RTV used as a pharmacokinetic enhancing agent.
-Two large observational cohort studies suggest that LPV/r, IDV, FPV, or FPV/r may be associated with increased rates of MI or stroke.
-This association was not seen with ATV.
-Because of the limited number of patients receiving DRV/r, this boosted-PI was not included in the analysis of the two studies.
+The currently available PIs differ in their propensity to cause these metabolic complications, which also depends on the dose of RTV used as a PK-enhancing agent.
+Two large observational cohort studies suggest that LPV/r, IDV, FPV, or FPV/r may be associated with increased rates of MI or stroke. ^{24,30} This association was not seen with ATV.
+82 Because of the limited number of patients receiving DRV/r, this boosted-PI was not included in the analysis of the 2 studies.